Crucible

 GCU Crucible programme for Early Career Researchers

-• Are you passionate about communicating your research and interested in learning how to engage with the media, the public, and policymakers?
+• Are you passionate about communicating your research outside academia and working with partners to make a difference in the world?

 "I have always been curious about how the research into policy-making process works and this training clarified these pathways to creating research impact and engaging with policy-makers."